Use this settings page to define scopes — sets of files to apply different operations to.

 Project tree view

-When the button is pressed, all the packages are displayed as a single-level tree view.
+When this option is enabled, all the packages are displayed as a single-level tree view.
 This enables you to find a package somewhere deep within the project by its name without going through the entire tree hierarchy.

 Group by Scopes Type